Plan, Deliver & Operate Microsoft Teams with Confidence

 Inter-packet Arrival Jitter

 Jitter is the average change in delay between successive packets.
-When there is excessive jitter in a network that exceeds the buffering capability of the client then end-users will notice cut-out of audio, video or screen-sharing modalities.
+When there is excessive jitter in a network that exceeds the buffering capability of the client, then end-users will notice cut-out of audio, video or screen-sharing modalities.
 CloudReady Sensors capture actual jitter metrics as reported by the Skype client.
 CloudReady VoIP sensors also measure jitter between multiple network segments or various cloud deployments.

 Recommended Network Jitter Targets

 Microsoft recommends network jitter be kept below 30ms for the entire path between the Skype client and Microsoft’s edge network.
-Jitter should be kept to below 15ms from the customers gateway to Microsoft’s edge.
+Jitter should be kept to below 15ms from the customers’ gateway to Microsoft’s edge.

 Mean Opinion Score (MOS)

 The MOS metric is a well-known standard for representing overall call quality for the duration of the call.
-MOS scores are measured on a scale of 1 to 5 with 5 being near perfect audio quality and 1 being real bad.
+MOS scores are measured on a scale of 1 to 5 with 5 being near perfect audio quality and 1 being terrible.
 CloudReady captures the inbound and outbound MOS scores and values that contribute to MOS degrade as part of each sensor run.
-The MOS metric is critical in determining overall network suitability for Skype for Business and helpful in comparing MOS metrics for network operators since its an easily quantified, known metric.
+The MOS metric is critical in determining overall network suitability for Skype for Business and helpful in comparing MOS metrics for network operators since it’s an easily quantified, known metric.